WICG/file-system-access/AccessHandle.md

 ### Assurances on non-awaited consistency

-It would be possible to clearly specify the behavior of an immediate async read after a non-awaited write, by serializing file operations (as is currently done in Storage Foundation API).
+It would be possible to clearly specify the behavior of an immediate async read operation after a non-awaited write operation, by serializing file operations (as is currently done in Storage Foundation API).
 We should decide if this is convenient, both from a specification and performance point of view.

 ## Appendix